 Important Resources:

-DataHub info for Churches — Use this document to compile your numbers in advance for ease of reporting, as an instructional tool to walk you through the process, or to complete the year-end reporting on paper by submitting it to the conference if you do not have computer access.
+DataHub info for Churches — Use this document to compile your numbers in advance for ease of reporting or to complete the year-end reporting on paper by submitting it to the conference if you’re not able to enter it in the portal.

 Church Yearbook Instructions — This detailed document from the Center for Analytics, Research, Data and Development (CARDD) includes instructions on how to complete reporting, definitions, information on how the data is used, all of the questions, and much more.
 This is a great resource especially if you haven’t done reporting before.